Reconstructing a graph from its Bell colouring graph: Proof of Theorem

-\begin{lemma} Let~$P\in V(\BlG)$ be a reconstruction candidate.
-Then each of the following statements hold. \begin{enumerate} \item We have $C_P=n$. \item Let $A\in P$ be a part of size $1$ and let $B\in P$ be a part of size at most $2$.
-Then there is at least one edge $uv\in E(G)$ such that $u\in A$ and $v\in B$. \item Either we have~$\ord{P}=k$, or~$P$ has no parts of size~$2$ or~$3$. \end{enumerate}
+\begin{lemma} If $P^\dagger\in V(\mathcal{B})$ is a partition with $\chi(G)$ parts, where each part has size at least~$4$, then~$P^\dagger$ is a reconstruction candidate.
+Conversely, each of the following statements hold for every reconstruction candidate $P\in V(\BlG)$. \begin{enumerate} \item We have $C_P=n$. \item Let $A\in P$ be a part of size $1$ and let $B\in P$ be a part of size at most $2$.
+Then there is at least one edge $uv\in E(G)$ such that $u\in A$ and $v\in B$. \item Either we have $\ord{P}=k$, or~$P$ has no parts of size~$2$ or~$3$. \end{enumerate} \end{lemma}